 Baroness’ 2009 sophomore album Blue Record, however, is anything but traditional.
 With an even more aggressive push toward accessibility, bigger choruses and even (gasp!) an occasional disco hi-hat, Baroness built upon the success of their impressive debut Red Album with stronger songs and an even more concrete identity as instrumentally breathtaking metal musicians, not beholden to the restrictions of genre.
 If Red Album was the sound of a young band with something to say, Blue Record was their keynote.

 The second of a suite albums defined by color—concluding with Gold & Grey—Blue Record is the kind of record you’d bring home and listen to on headphones while staring at the various details of its breathtaking cover art.
 Well, I would anyway.
 It’s not a concept album in any strictly defined sense, but there’s a sense of fluid cohesion to the album, not coincidentally reflected in the aquatic scene on the cover illustration designed by the band’s frontman, John Baizley.
 The piece depicts two regal, powerful women surrounded by fish and seaweed.
 One of them wears a headdress of flowers, crowned by a rooster; the other wears scales around her neck.
-And though they’re nude, they’re not obscenely sexualized—as Baizley told OC Art Blog in 2012, “If you’re a heavy band, you can put something beautiful on your record cover, but it (can still be) dark and (tie) into the music being made.”
+It appears like a merger between mythology, comic books and the art nouveau style of Alphonse Mucha—as Baizley told OC Art Blog in 2012, “If you’re a heavy band, you can put something beautiful on your record cover, but it (can still be) dark and (tie) into the music being made.”

 There’s a much more pronounced emphasis on instrumental technique on Blue Record than on vocals or lyrics, though that doesn’t mean they’re an afterthought.
 The call-and-response interaction between Baizley and Adams on “The Sweetest Curse” is both intense and evocative, the duo trading lines like “Curse with me/ Profane and discreet… Buried deep/In crowskin overcoat.”
 And while Baizley can roar with the best of metal’s unholy-throated screamers, his lyrics are angled toward the poetic and abstract, rather than sociopolitical or escapist.
 There are references to Prohibition on “Jake Leg,” shades of the Civil War on “War, Wisdom and Rhyme,” and themes of war, nature and protection on “A Horse Called Golgotha.”
 The details that Baizley peppers throughout the album — “The peach and the rattlesnake,” “burnt confederate steel,” “the stained horizon/ablaze with revolvers”—reflect a long and dark Southern history, but in context speak less about specific events or places as they do a palpable emotional intensity.
 In short, Blue Record might make you feel feelings.